jtesta/rainbowcrackalack/README.md

-# Rainbow Crackalack v1.2-dev
+# Rainbow Crackalack v1.2

 Author: [Joe Testa](https://www.positronsecurity.com/company/) ([@therealjoetesta](https://twitter.com/therealjoetesta))

 ## About

 This project produces open-source code to generate rainbow tables as well as use them to look up password hashes.
-While the current release only supports NTLM, future releases aim to support MD5, SHA-1, SHA-256, and possibly more.
+While the current release only supports NTLM, future releases may support MD5, SHA-1, SHA-256, and possibly more.
 Both Linux and Windows are supported!

 For more information, see the project website: [https://www.rainbowcrackalack.com/](https://www.rainbowcrackalack.com/)

-## Bounty Program

-Want to work on this project and get paid for your work?
-See the [project page](https://www.rainbowcrackalack.com/#bounty) for more details on what bounties are currently being offered!

-## Volunteering

-The project for generating NTLM 9-character tables is now underway!
-If you create 5 tables for us, your name will be listed on the [project website](https://www.rainbowcrackalack.com/) as a project supporter.
-If you create 200 tables, we will mail you a free magnetic hard drive containing NTLM 9-character tables with 50% efficiency.
-Ships world-wide!

-If you have modern GPU equipment and you'd like to contribute, please [reach out using this form](https://www.rainbowcrackalack.com/?showcontact=true) to coordinate efforts.

 ## NTLM Tables

+NTLM 8-character tables (93% effective) are available for [free download via Bittorrent](https://www.rainbowcrackalack.com/rainbow_crackalack_ntlm_8.torrent).

-Currently, NTLM 8-character tables are available for [free download via Bittorrent](https://www.rainbowcrackalack.com/rainbow_crackalack_ntlm_8.torrent).
-For convenience, they [may also be purchased](https://www.rainbowcrackalack.com/#download) on an SSD with a USB 3.0 external enclosure.
+NTLM 9-character tables (50% effective) are available for [free download via Bittorrent](https://www.rainbowcrackalack.com/rainbow_crackalack_ntlm_9.torrent).

+For convenience, the tables [may also be purchased](https://www.rainbowcrackalack.com/#download) on a USB 3.0 external hard drive.

 ## Examples